Previous Page Next Page

 3121 Specific Considerations for an I&R to Existing Case

-CPI and CPS cases have many stages, and multiple stages can be open at once.
+Child Protective Investigations (CPI) and Child Protective Services (CPS) cases have many stages, and multiple stages can be open at once.
+The intake specialist completes an I&R to Existing CPS Case for only certain stages.

 3121.1 When to Send an I&R to Existing CPS Case

-The intake specialist sends this type of information and referral (I&R) to the local office only for open cases in these specific service delivery stages:
+The intake specialist sends an I&R to Existing CPS Case to the local office only for open Child Protective Investigations (CPI) and Child Protective Services (CPS) cases in the following service delivery stages:

 The Case List displays only the most recently opened stage.
 The intake specialist may need to open the Case Summary to review all stages and determine if any of the above stages are open.

-I&Rs that pertain to open CPS cases are routed to the county with jurisdiction for the open case.
+I&Rs that pertain to open CPI or CPS cases are routed to the county with jurisdiction for the open case.
+If the county for a SUB stage type C-IC is out-of-state, the intake specialist assigns the I&R to the county where the child is placed.

 3121.3 When Not to Send an I&R to Existing CPS Case